rodrimati1992/multindex/README.md

 Macros for indexing slices/arrays with multiple compile-time indices/ranges.

-These indexing macros check that the indices/ranges don't overlap, erroring at compile-time if they do, then return tuples of references to elements / arrays / slices, based on each passed-in argument.
+These indexing macros check at compile-time that the indices/ranges don't overlap, returning tuples of references to elements / arrays / slices, depending on each argument.

 # Examples

 ### Slice as fields